Experiment Hazard Class 1 – APS Baseline

 Engineered Controls – None beyond those already incorporated into the APS

 Procedural Controls – Although there are no formal procedural controls required, procedures covering securing experiment enclosures and routine use of cryogens at the APS are covered in the sector orientation.
 Incidental use of common cleaning solvents is to be implemented according to requirements in the Argonne ESH Manual.
-No eating or drinking is allowed in areas where chemicals are being used.
+Follow the controls found in the MSDS, direct sprays away from the eyes, skin and body parts.
+Wear proper PPE (Safety glasses with sideshields) and gloves if stated in MSDS for use of common cleaning solvents.
+Eating or drinking is not allowed in areas where chemicals are being used.
 The solvents must be kept in proper, labelled containers and away from ignition sources.

 Design Reviews and Equipment Inspections – None